When it comes to natural hair tips, it’s reasonably easy to spot the common ones such as:

 Mix your cream and gel: Wait, really???

 These are two products we naturalistas never mix.
 Usually mixing gels and creams creates a film or white residue that sits on top of the hair.
 However, when you find two products that agree with each other, it can be a magical combination.
 I experiment by taking a few of my creams and mix it with my eco styler gel.
 I put a little bit on the back of my hand and mix them.
 If I mix them and it becomes apparent then I know it’s a right mix.
 If it looks white or clumpy, then it will likely leave a white film or residue in your hair.
 Usually, gels and creams within the same product line/brand will work well together.
 If you find the right curl cream and gel combo it should help the curls last in windy, hot, and humid weather conditions.

 Your hair will always tell you what it needs.
 It is important to pay attention to the signs.
 A good indication that your hair needs moisture is to take your fingers and spread them apart as if you are trying to finger detangle.
 If the hair is sticking together, this is a sign of improper hydration and possibly split ends.
 Get your leave-in spray, d.i.y leave in the mixture, or deep conditioner out and give your hair some TLC.

 Know when breakage usually happens:

-When you are aware of the times your hair is prone to breakage it will make it easier to prevent and keep your hair healthy.
+When you are aware of the times, your hair is prone to damage, it will make it easier to prevent and keep your hair healthy.
 Breakage usually happens while taking down a protective style, during detangling or while wearing your hair out loosely such as twist outs.
 Be extremely careful during those times.
-If you find yourself frustrated during styling or taking a style down please take a break and resume later.
+If you find yourself frustrated during styling or taking a style down, please take a break and resume later.